schemar/taverna-to-hadoop/README.md

 ## Extending the Compiler

+Currently, the compiler supports workflows with any number of beanshell services, which can have an arbitrary number of input and output ports and are combined in an arbitrary order.
-In the future it shall be possible to extend the compiler easily in order to incorporate new Taverna activities.
+In the future it shall be possible to extend the compiler easily in order to incorporate new Taverna activities, e.g. `Local Tool Invocation`.
 The compiler uses a template per activity approach to translate individual activities.

 ### Templates